 Principal Investigator Responsibilities

 As Principal Investigator (PI), you are responsible for managing your grant.
 This means that the College will hold you accountable for all grant activity and reporting requirements.
-Sponsored Programs office staff, Restricted Fund Accountant Denise Risoli, and other Swarthmore staff members will be glad to advise you about grant management and help with such matters as requesting a grant extension.
+Sponsored Programs office staff, Senior Accountant Denise Risoli, and other Swarthmore staff members will be glad to advise you about grant management and help with such matters as requesting a grant extension.

 When donors are pleased with the administration of a grant, they are well disposed toward awarding new grants to other PI's at the College.
 Therefore, it is extremely important that:

 - the work described in your proposal is fully implemented and in compliance with College policies;